kylehorton33/vue-flask-grocery/README.md

-# Developing a Single Page App with Flask and Vue.js
+# Simple Grocery List App with Flask and VueJS

 ### Want to learn how to build this?

 Check out the [post](https://testdriven.io/developing-a-single-page-app-with-flask-and-vuejs).

+## TO DO LIST:

+- create an 'initilize database' function
+- sort grocery items by categoy
+- auto sort into category

 ## Want to use this project?

 1. Fork/Clone

+2. Set environment varible

+    Enter the following in a new file: `/client/.env`
+    ```sh
+    VUE_APP_API_URL='http://HOST-IP:5000'
+    ```

+3. Initialize database

+    TBD

-1. Run the server-side Flask app in one terminal window:
+3. Run the server-side Flask app in one terminal window:

     ```sh
     $ cd server